The 12 Best Flashlights in 2024

 $

 Finding a worthy flashlight doesn’t mean you need to break the bank, and the Convoy S2+ is proof of that.
 For less than $20, you can get a solid 4.6” flashlight to cover your bases.
 It has the high CRI Nichia 519A LED (which is all the rage right now), and you can configure the flashlight to your preferred specs thanks to multiple tint and color options.
-The Convoy S2+ is a solid option for anyone who doesn't want to break the bank but still wants to be able to choose what is most important to them.
+The Convoy S2+ is a solid option for anyone that doesn’t want to break the bank but still wants to be able to choose what is most important to them.
 For enthusiasts, the S2+ is also a very popular modding platform for those who want to customize their light with aftermarket emitters and parts, and the low entry point makes it an easy place to start.

 18650